I Drink Alone: Release and reception

 "I Drink Alone" was first released as the second track on the Destroyer's sixth studio album Maverick.
-It was then released as a single in February 1985.
+It was then released as a single.
 It debuted at No. 41, and peaked at number 13 on the Hot Mainstream Rock Tracks.
 It spent 8 weeks on that chart.

 "I Drink Alone" is often considered to be one of Thorogood`s best songs, and is played often in live performances, and is included in many live and compilation albums.
 AllMusic critic James Christopher Monger called "I Drink Alone" one of Thorogood's "high points".

 Music video

-The video starts with Thorogood riding on a motorcycle with a guitar case on his back, he stops at a gas station, lights a cigarette and looks around, before picking up his guitar case and entering the bar at the gas station.
+The video starts with Thorogood riding on a motorcycle with a guitar case on his back, he stops at a gas station, lights a cigar and looks around, before picking up his guitar case and entering the bar at the gas station.
 When he enters the bar, he finds it empty.
 He sits down, and starts lip syncing the song.
 Thorogood then opens his guitar case, and takes out an alcoholic beverage, and glass and starts drinking.
 The video then cuts to Thorogood playing the solo on his guitar, after which he goes back to drinking alcohol and singing.
 The video ends with Thorogood taking a shot, when he notices a woman next to him.
 He gets up, walks to the door and mutters the words "I drink alone" before leaving.
 The whole video is in black and white.

 The music video was filmed in a desert near Los Angeles, by George Bloome.